Updated November 10, 2024 (24)

 2. What explanation or theory currently exists on how the original complete end sections of wing fabric survived the 1913 flood without substantial decay?
 It is reasonable the sections of fabric survived within folds and tightly packed locations within the crates to account for clean fabric remnants that exist today.
 But for 125-145 sq ft sections?

-3. If Orville Wright indeed gave away an amount of one wing's worth of fabric during his lifetime as expressed by Harold and Ivonette Wright Miller, then there is much more research to do.
+3. If Orville Wright indeed gave away an amount of one wing's worth of fabric during his lifetime as expressed by Harold and Ivonette Wright Miller, then there is much more research to do in determining who received these gifts.
 I found several small pieces that I included in this post.
 Where are the other pieces, what are their sizes?
 The piece provided to Carillon Historical Park from the estate of Susan Blair Wright, wife of Horace Wright, is 2' by 6', a gift of Orville to Horace during Orville's lifetime.
 I hope to visit the Carillon Archives to view this piece if possible.
-I hope one day I can compile a list of fabric Orville provided to family members, as surely, Horace was not the only one to receive such a gift.
+I hope one day I can compile a list of fabric Orville personally provided to family members, as certainly, Horace was not the only one to receive such a gift.

 4. I have not read the large archive of Orville Wright, Lester Gardner correspondence mentioned by Deborah Douglas of M.I.T.
-I hope to research further to see if more clarity can be found concerning the work performed in 1916 on the renovation work.
+The Smithsonian archive includes some letters, but none that address fabric.
+I hope to research further to see if more clarity can be found concerning the work performed in 1916 on the renovation.

 5. More study is required, obviously.
-What is the history of the fabric that has been cut into approximately 1.25" squares and placed on 8.5" by 11" sheets of paper, certified as 1903 fabric?
-In each case, was the fabric source from a remnant gifted to the family member directly from Orville Wright?
-Or was the fabric piece removed from one of the large wing end sections discovered after his death?
+What is the history of the fabric that has been cut into approximately 1.25" squares and placed on 8.5" by 11" sheets of paper, certified as 1903 fabric by Wright family members?
+In each case, was the fabric source from a remnant gifted to the family member directly from Orville Wright (1903 fabric)?
+Or was the fabric piece removed from one of the large wing end sections discovered after his death (likely 1916 fabric)?

 6.What scientific methods are available to determine if the source of a stain is from 1913 river mud contaminants?
 This test, if positive, would confirm 1903 fabric.
 If negative, the fabric was either brought back in 1903 and stored above flood level, or the fabric dates to 1916.